Atlinx/python-tic-tac-toe/README.md

 2. Download [tic-tac-toe.py](tic-tac-toe.py)

-3. Navigate to the file in your console and then run the python script.
+3. Navigate to the tic-tac-toe.py in your console and then run the python script.

 	For [python.org](https://www.python.org) interpreters on Windows, Mac, & Linux, you can start the script inside of your console with:
 	```console